 The College marks are provided in a number of colors and formats.
 They also appear in both “stacked” and horizontal formats; the decision to use the stacked or horizontal version should depend on where the mark will be placed and the amount of space allotted/needed.
 If the mark will be a focal point, then the stacked mark would be better.
 If the mark is going into a header or the top of a page, then the horizontal one would be better.

-There are also departmental lock ups for use.
+There are also departmental identities for use.
 The links below provide compressed Zip files of marks in a wide variety of formats, colors and orientations (stacked and horizontal).

 If you are printing in black and white, use the black-and-white version of the logo (“on white background”).
-A “white” or “reversed” version of the logo is also available for printing on dark and medium backgrounds.
+A “white” or “reversed” version of the identity and a maroon/white version are also available for printing on dark and medium-tone backgrounds.
+The one-color maroon version should only be used when two color is not an option or is cost prohibitive and should not be used for digital application.
 Always use the right logo for print or web to maintain highest quality.

 The Division of Marketing & Communications provides a full suite of approved marks for use on the Texas A&M Brand Guide site.